Anny85-code/Capstone-one/README.md

 ![screencapture-127-0-0-1-5500-index-html-2021-12-23-09_56_05](https://user-images.githubusercontent.com/87186552/147228339-414c3f56-0f6b-4edf-8190-a5633719c66e.png)
 ![capstone-screenshot-mobile](https://user-images.githubusercontent.com/87186552/147228409-116a2acd-6130-48df-9008-44407be00612.png)

-This project is for all screnn sizes, mobile and desktop views.
+This project is for all screen sizes, mobile and desktop views.

 ## Built With